 Bitesize: a big collection of short audios$10.99 Get it

 Ebook for download$9.99 Get it

 Free Help Sheets$0.00 Get it

 Essentials: How to succeed with meals and other priorities$74.00 Book Now!

 Communication skills to support your child and be more effective$37.00 Book Now!

 Grow stronger – Tools for your own wellbeing$37.00 Book Now!

 What it’s like on the way to recovery

-I would like to think that once sufferers get the competent support of their parents and of professionals, some of the despair and loneliness is replaced by a sense of hope and feelings of trust.
+I would like to think that once sufferers get the competent support of their parents and of professionals, some of the despair and isolation is replaced by a sense of hope and feelings of trust.
 Your child might continue to fight you but things might be quite different internally.